Frequently asked questions about School Streets

 - Create a calmer, safer and cleaner environment

 School Streets also provide additional space to support social distance in response to the COVID-19 pandemic.
 The schemes have been introduced under an experimental traffic order to be able to monitor any impacts before considering making the schemes permanent.

 School Streets operate at school drop off and pick up time during term time only.
+Please be aware that the restrictions continue to apply on inset days, half days or any other irregular days within term time.
 The exact hours of operation vary between schools and can be found on the individual School Street pages.

 If your school is interested in a School Street, we would love to hear from you.
 Please contact firstname.lastname@example.org